troyvassalotti/troyv.dev/src/posts/cool-template-features-with-eleventy.md

 There's a lot to cover here, so I'm going to break out each cool thing into its own section here.

 ### Plugins
-I've alluded before to my hesitancy with dependency-hell and wanting to keep my sites in a position that is easy to jump back into without feeling overwhelmed.
+I've alluded before to my hesitancy with dependency-hell and wanting to keep my sites in a place that I can jump back into without feeling overwhelmed.
 So, this site previously had very little dependencies being used.
 I still feel that sentiment, but I am more comfortable in my implementations and decided a few plugins will be greatly beneficial here.

 #### npm install @11ty/eleventy-image
 I used to head over to [Squoosh](https://squoosh,app) for manually compressing my images in their various formats; I wanted to stop doing this.
 It wasn't a time-consuming process necessarily, but I wanted it automated.
 Luckily, there's an official plugin for this sort of thing.
 Enter, [`eleventy-image`](https://www.11ty.dev/docs/plugins/image/).
 This plugin takes a file and produces it back in the desired file formats and sizes that you ask for - all at build time.

 For my purposes, I needed two shortcodes created to be able to fully use the plugin.
-One for synchronous transforms (like iterating over items in a paired shortcode) and one for asynchronous transforms (like just creating images standalone that don't require knowledge of the containing shortcode).
+One for synchronous transforms (like iterating over items in a paired shortcode) and one for asynchronous transforms (like creating images standalone that don't require knowledge of the containing shortcode).

 ```js
 // ImageShortcode.js is asynchronous